Carabietta: Economy

 As of In 2007 2007, Carabietta had an unemployment rate of 5.21%.
 As of 2005, there were 3 people were employed in the tertiary sector, with 3 businesses in this sector.
 There were 38 residents of the municipality who were employed in some capacity, of which females made up 28.9% of the workforce.

 In 2000, there were 5 workers who commuted into the municipality and 31 workers who commuted away.
 The municipality is a net exporter of workers, with about 6.2 workers leaving the municipality for every one entering.
 Of the working population, 5.3% used public transportation to get to work, and 68.4% used a private car.

 Religion

 From the 2000 census, 71 or 71.0% were Roman Catholic, while 13 or 13.0% belonged to the Swiss Reformed Church.
 There are 15 individuals (or about 15.00% of the population) who belong to another church (not listed on the census), and 1 individuals (or about 1.00% of the population) did not answer the question.

 Education

 The entire Swiss population is generally well educated.
-In Carabietta about 81.7% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).
+In Carabietta about 81.7% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).